June 12, 2018

 Watch video tutorial:

-In our Salted Egg Yolk-Chocolate Bread and Homemade Cinnamon Rolls baking kits, yeast is used to help the bread rise.
+In all our bread baking kits, yeast is used to help the bread rise.

 Whenever possible, it is always recommended to use weight measurements instead of measuring cups when weighing ingredients.